petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

-or are just curious enough about Continuous Reproducibility and want help implementing CI/CD/CR practices in your lab, shoot me an [email](mailto:petebachant@gmail.com) and I will hopefully have time to help you out (for free!)
+or are just curious enough about Continuous Reproducibility and want help implementing CI/CD/CR practices in your lab, shoot me an [email](mailto:petebachant@gmail.com) and I will hopefully have time to help you out (for free!).

 ## References and recommended resources